fkallen/CARE/ml/readme.md

 ### Verifying Classifiers

-The CARE python module provides an easy interface for testing classifiers on datasets, calculating the AUROC (area under ROC curve) and average precision (area under precision-recall curve) statistics.
+CARE classifiers can be verified using a test dataset and calculating the AUROC (area under ROC curve) and average precision (area under precision-recall curve) statistics.